greenelab/knowledge-graph-review/content/response-to-reviewers.md

 >at least references 1, 2, 5,6 and 2 are concerned with methods for graphs not necessarily knowledge graphs, in which the edge label (i.e., relation is essential to its definition).

-**As there was no single, well-accepted definition of a knowledge graph we had to select one from the literature.
-We selected a relatively permissive definition because we felt that many recent methodological advances had been demonstrated primarily on more general graphs of biomedical entities extracted from biomedical knowledge bases.
-We specifically defined a biomedical knowledge graphs as: "a resource that integrates one or more expert-derived sources of information into a graph where nodes represent biomedical entities and edges represent relationships between two entities."
-We agree that not all of these references were about biomedical knowledge graphs.
+**We agree that not all of these references were about biomedical knowledge graphs.
 We have now clarified the first paragraph to discuss _graphs_, before diving into our definition of biomedical knowledge graphs in the second paragraph.**

 >Figure 1 doesn't show the relationship direction, For example, "causes", "binds" and other relations don't clearly specify the source and destination nodes which can be confusing.